ayadisirine/Rocket-Elevators-Rest-API/README.md

-For the Lead, to Get all the Leads https://sirinerocketelevatorsrestapi.azurewebsites.net/api/Leads and to Retrieving a list of Leads created in the last 30 days who have not yet become customers https://sirinerocketelevatorsrestapi.azurewebsites.net/api/Leads/30daysnotcustomers
+For the Lead, to Get all the Leads https://sirinerocketelevatorsrestapi.azurewebsites.net/api/Leads and to retrieve a list of Leads created in the last 30 days who have not yet become customers https://sirinerocketelevatorsrestapi.azurewebsites.net/api/Leads/30daysnotcustomers

 So in more Details with Codes: